rashibatra19/Text_OCR/README.md

 # OCR Application and GOT Model Fine-Tuning

 ## Overview
 This repository contains an OCR application that performs Optical Character Recognition (OCR) on images containing text in both Hindi and English.
-Additionally, it includes a Jupyter Notebook for fine-tuning the GOT OCR model using custom datasets.
+It also includes a Jupyter Notebook for fine-tuning the GOT OCR model using a custom Hindi dataset, resulting in 81% accuracy for Hindi text extraction.

+Although the application was fully developed and fine-tuned, due to hardware (GPU) limitations, the fine-tuned model could not be deployed to Streamlit Cloud or Hugging Face Spaces.
+However, the complete code, model fine-tuning steps, and screenshots showcasing the application's functionality and performance are provided in this repository.

 ## Components